Choose a topic

 Do your Staff Monitors have training?

-Each year MyCamp organizes an intern training for holiday camp monitors.
+Each year MyCamp organizes an internal training for holiday camp monitors.
 We have a permanent cohesive and strong team working at My Camp although we are receptive to newcomers with psychological and physical capacities to cooperate with us.
 All our Staff Monitors work in many specific fields of expertise, such as: arts, sports, music, drama, psycho-pedagogy and other.
 All of them are carefully scrutinized as they must deliver their CV, criminal record and medical certificate in order to be able to join our team.

 How can I contact my child during the holiday camp?